cesarve77/simple-chat/README.md

 Where
 - \<roomId>: required, plain string or function return a unique id for each room ,
-- \<username>: required, plain string or function  return a string with unique user id or user name or any unique identifier  ,
+- \<username>: required, plain string or function  return a string with unique user id or user name or any unique identifier,
 - \<name>: optional, plain string or function  return a string with display name, default  username value
 - \<avatar>: optional,plain string or function  return a string avatar image source
 - \<limit>: optional number fot limit the last "n" messages for subscription, default 50